LightDvlpr/PersonAPI/README.md

 After you run the above commands you'll notice 3 containers will be created.

 Container 1: API
 Container 2: Database
-Container 3: Test Database
-Container 4: PgAdmin.
+Container 3: PgAdmin.
 (Database administration tool)

 # What you can do